nicolgit/azure-firewall-mon/README.md

 # Install az-firewall-mon in your environment

-to install az-firewall-mon in your environment, follow this guide.
+To install az-firewall-mon in your environment, follow [this guide](INSTALL.md).
 Once the instance is ready and working, you can go back and follow instructions in the [Use az-firewall-mon sample deployment](#use-az-firewall-mon-sample-deployment) section.
 Just change the URL with the one of your deployment.

 # More Information